 5.2 Maintenance of Uplink Time Alignment

-The MAC entity has a configurable timer timeAlignmentTimer per TAG.
-The timeAlignmentTimer is used to control how long the MAC entity considers the Serving Cells belonging to the associated TAG to be uplink time aligned, as specified in TS 36.331 [8].
+The MAC entity has a configurable timer timeAlignmentTimer or timeAlignmentTimer–Long per TAG.
+The timeAlignmentTimer and the timeAlignmentTimer–Long are used to control how long the MAC entity considers the Serving Cells belonging to the associated TAG to be uplink time aligned, as specified in TS 36.331 [8].

 The MAC entity shall: